Why A Newborn Won't Sleep Unless Held And What To Do About It

 • Use white noise: White noise combines various sound frequencies to help reduce the impact of loud noises in the surrounding environment (5).
 Introducing white noise with a white noise machine while the baby is sleeping helps prevent them from waking up due to surrounding sounds or Moro reflex.

 • Hold your baby before putting them down: Before putting your baby down to sleep in their crib at night, hold them in your arms and rock them for about 15 to 20 minutes or until they are drowsy.
 Then, place them in the crib before they fall asleep.
-This will encourage them to fall asleep independently and teach your baby to self-soothe (6).
+This will encourage them to fall asleep independently and teach a baby to self-soothe (6).

 Hold your babies and put them in the crib when they are drowsy.